daylinmorgan/task.mk/README.md

   ...
 ```

-Now when you invoke `task.mk` it will parse these and generate your help output.
+Now when you invoke `make help` it will parse these and generate your help output.

 In addition to a generic help output you can expose some configuration settings with `make vars`.
 To do so define the variables you'd like to print with `PRINT_VARS := VAR1 VAR2 VAR3`.